EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 What is the difference between flat and reducing interest rate?

-In flat interest, interest is calculated on the full principal amount throughout the loan tenure.
-In reducing balance, interest is calculated only on the outstanding principal.
-For a ₹5 lakh loan at 10% for 3 years: Flat interest total = ₹6.5 lakh, Reducing interest total = ₹5.8 lakh.
-Reducing saves ₹69,055.
+In flat interest, interest is calculated on the full principal amount throughout the loan tenure, regardless of repayments.
+In reducing balance, interest is calculated only on the outstanding principal balance each month.
+For a ₹5 lakh loan at 10% for 3 years: Flat interest total = ₹1.5 lakh.
+Reducing interest (at an equivalent 10% rate) total = ₹80,945.
+Reducing balance saves ₹69,055.

 Which is better: flat or reducing interest rate?

-Reducing balance is always better for borrowers.
-It results in lower total interest (typically 30-40% less than flat rate).
-Flat rate appears lower (e.g., 10% flat ≈ 17-18% effective reducing rate).
-Always ask lenders for reducing rate loans.
+Reducing balance is always significantly better for borrowers.
+It results in a much lower total interest payment (typically 30-40% less than an equivalent flat rate loan).
+A 10% flat rate can be equivalent to an effective 17-18% reducing rate.
+Always insist on reducing rate loans from lenders.

 How do I convert flat rate to reducing rate?

-Approximate formula: Reducing Rate ≈ Flat Rate × 1.8 to 2.
-For 10% flat, effective reducing rate ≈ 17-18%.
-Exact conversion depends on tenure.
-Use our calculator above to see real comparison.
+A common approximation is: Reducing Rate ≈ Flat Rate × 1.8 to 2.
+For instance, a 10% flat rate loan might have an effective reducing rate of around 17-20%.
+The exact conversion depends on the loan tenure.
+Use our calculator above to see a precise comparison for your specific terms.

 Do all banks use reducing balance method?

-Most regulated banks in India use reducing balance for home loans, car loans, and personal loans.
-However, some NBFCs and dealers may quote flat rates.
-Always confirm which method is being used before signing.
+Most regulated banks in India are mandated by the RBI to use the reducing balance method for major loans like home loans, car loans, and personal loans.
+However, some Non-Banking Financial Companies (NBFCs) and certain dealers, especially for consumer durables or used car loans, may still quote flat rates.
+Always confirm the calculation method before signing any loan agreement.

 What loans typically use flat rate?

-Flat rates are commonly quoted for: 1) Personal loans from NBFCs, 2) Used car loans, 3) Consumer durable loans, 4) Dealer financing for two-wheelers.
-Always ask for reducing rate alternative.
+Flat rates are more commonly encountered for: 1) Personal loans offered by some NBFCs, 2) Used car loans, 3) Consumer durable loans (e.g., "0% EMI" schemes), and 4) Dealer financing for two-wheelers.
+Even if a flat rate is quoted, always ask for a reducing rate alternative and compare the true cost.

 How much extra do I pay with flat rate?